CDC Reveals Sharper Numbers Of Zika Birth Defects From U.S. Territories

 The study found that even infected women without symptoms of the disease were at risk of giving birth to babies with abnormalities.

-Women whose infections were identified in the first trimester of pregnancy had a somewhat higher risk – 8 percent overall.
-But the study found that women whose infections were identified later in pregnancy were also at significant risk for having a baby with birth defects.
+Women whose infections were identified in the first trimester of pregnancy had a somewhat higher risk — 8 percent overall.
+The study found that women whose infections were identified later in pregnancy were also at significant risk for having a baby with birth defects.

 Not all birth defects are immediately recognized at birth, Schuchat said, so it's important for doctors to follow up with these babies.
-In addition to microcephaly, the children may have other brain malformations, eye problems and other neurological damage.
+In addition to microcephaly, the children may have other brain malformations, eye problems and neurological damage.